 Jessica Golburg Director of Special Education Section 504 Coordinator 715.378.2263 ex.
 209 jgolburg@solonk12.net

-Services are also available to students with Limited English Proficiency (ELL).
+Services are also available to students who are English Learners (EL).
 To inquire about programs and services, a parent should contact the School Counselor.

 GOALS OF A SOLON SPRINGS GRADUATE